stoneface86/trackerboy/docs/faq.md

 You could create some instruments, make a couple for each channel to explore the hardware's capabilities.
-Or you can dive right in and start entering notes on the pattern.
+Or you can dive right in and start entering notes on the pattern editor.
 Unlike some other trackers, instruments are 100% optional (but recommended!) to make music.

  * *Is there a macOS release?*